January – 1027 YD

 __‘He dotes on me—yet what a deterrent clinging is.’

-__Distaste soured Kesia’s thoughts.
+__Distaste soured Kesia’s delight.
 ‘I suppose if his feelings were requited you would think differently on his gestures.’

 __Both turned to their goblets.
 Their ride to the city had been long; they were tired.